SCons/scons/src/README.txt

                          Version __VERSION__

-This is a beta release of SCons, a tool for building software (and other files).
+This is SCons, a tool for building software (and other files).
 SCons is implemented in Python, and its "configuration files" are actually Python scripts, allowing you to use the full power of a real scripting language to solve build problems.
 You do not, however, need to know Python to use SCons effectively.

 See the RELEASE.txt file for notes about this specific release, including known problems.
 See the CHANGES.txt file for a list of